Helen Popovich Scholarship

 The Prism is the annual student writing and art competition at Ferris State University sponsored by the Department of Languages and Literature.
-Any current FSU student is eligible.
-There are cash prizes in each category, and
+Any current Ferris State University student is eligible.
+There are cash prizes in

 In the writing competition, the following categories are considered:

 - Freshman/Sophomore Essay